gadawusu/mapsnapps.github.io/README.md

-mapsnapps.github.io
+mapsnapps lab
 ===================

-A block of spatial ideas
+An evolving block of spatial ideas.

 This page contains some of the examples which we've been working on.
 Feel free to contact us if you need more information.